hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 - Update the ``auth.jwksUrl`` entry to point to your auth provider's JWK set document by replacing ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.
 - Please set `domain.sequencerPublicUrl` to the URL to your sequencer service in the SV configuration.
 If you are using the ingress configuration of this runbook, you can just replace ``YOUR_HOSTNAME`` with your host name.
 - Please set `scan.publicUrl` to the URL to your Scan app in the SV configuration.
 If you are using the ingress configuration of this runbook, you can just replace ``YOUR_HOSTNAME`` with your host name.
+- On `DevNet`, It is recommended to set the ``sequencerPruningConfig.pruningInterval`` to ``5 hours`` and the ``sequencerPruningConfig.retentionPeriod`` to ``2 days``.
+  The pruning interval is the time between two consecutive prunings, and the retention period is the time for which the sequencer will retain the data.
 - If you would like to redistribute all or part of the SV rewards with other parties, you can fill up the `extraBeneficiaries` section with the desired parties and the percentage of the reward that corresponds to them.
   Note that the party you register must be known on the network for the reward coupon issuance to succeed.
   Furthermore, that party must be hosted on a validator node for its wallet to collect the SV reward coupons.
 That collection will happen automatically if the wallet is running.